silidos/apollo-gateway-multiple-schemas-poc/README.md

 The server will be started on port 8080.

-If you wish to change the supergraphs, you may do so by editing the schemas and supergraph.yaml files and running the rover supergraph compose command locally.
+If you wish to change the supergraphs, you may do so by editing the schemas and supergraph.yaml files.
+Then, you can run the rover supergraph compose command locally and edit the supergraph schemas with the new output.